RaspberryEuphoria/eslint-plugin-enforce-ids-in-jsx/README.md

     <button type="submit" id="submitButton">Submit me!</button>
     ```

     Using the auto-fix feature will add an `id` based on the type of element (ie. input, button, select...), and on the `type` and `name` attributes if possible.

+    Options for this rule are:

+    * `"target"`, an array that take values from this list: `all`, `form`, `material`, `none`.
+Default to `['form']`
+    * * `all`: will trigger the rule on EVERY element
+    * * `form`: will trigger the rule on basic form elements
+    * * `material`: will trigger the rule on these Material components: "NativeSelect", "Select", "MenuItem", "Button", "IconButton", "Checkbox", "Radio", "Slider", "Switch", "TextField", "Input", "OutlinedInput", "Modal"
+    * * `none`: will prevent the rule to trigger on any element except those defined in the second option, `customTarget`.
+Be careful, if `none` is defined in the `target` array, it will override the rest of the values!
+    * `targetCustom`, an array that take any value you want (basic html elements, custom components, etc).
+Default to `[]`
+    * `priorityOverSpread`, a boolean.
+If set to false, the rule won't trigger on any element where there is a spread operator.
+It may be useful in case you're already using `{...rest}` to pass ids and don't want eslint to warn you about false-positives.
+Default to `true`

+    Examples of configuration:
+    ```javascript
+        "enforce-ids-in-jsx/missing-ids": ['error', {
+            target: ['form', 'material'],
+            targetCustom: ['AddressField', 'CustomCheckbox', 'MoviesListContainer'],
+            priorityOverSpread: false,
+        }],
+    ```

+    ```javascript
+        "enforce-ids-in-jsx/missing-ids": ['warning', {
+            target: ['none'],
+            targetCustom: ['ul', 'ol', 'header', 'footer', 'section'],
+            priorityOverSpread: false,
+        }],
+    ```
 - **unique-ids**: This rule will trigger when a form element is using an `id` already set on a previous element.

     > Why?
 This ensures that every element as an unique id and can't be confused with another element.